NativeScript/workshop/docs/chapters/chapter5.md

 For this exercise we will use `ServiceTestComponent` located in `service-test` folder and `FootballService`, which you can find in `football.service.ts`.

+If you are using `Playground` then you should head to: [https://play.nativescript.org/?template=nsday-football`](https://play.nativescript.org/?template=nsday-football)

 `ServiceTestComponent` has several buttons, each designed to test a function of the `FootballService` that you will be constructing in this exercise.

 The football service is based on [football-data.org API](http://api.football-data.org/documentation)